mydefence/mdif/README.md

 MDIF messages are specified using [Protocol Buffers](https://protobuf.dev/), and the specifications are found in the [src/protobuf](src/protobuf) folder.
 The required .proto files needs to be compiled for the chosen implementation language.
-The provided example applications demonstrate C an Typescript, but any other language (like Python or Java) with a Protobuf compiler useable.
+The provided example applications demonstrate C and Typescript, but any other language (like Python or Java) with a Protobuf compiler is useable.